not-inept/rpi-s/README.md

 #rpi-s
-A PHP/JS powered text based RPG that takes place on the campus.
+A PHP/JS powered text based RPG that takes place on RPI's campus.
 ###Usage/Installation
 First create a file "resources/includes/config.php" of the format:
 ````php